adsci/speedEST/src/text/multilayerPerceptron.md

 $\textrm{MSE} = \dfrac{1}{n} \sum_{i=1}^n (y'_i - \hat{y}'_i)^2$

 It is noteworthy that during inference, the validation and test sets are standardised with respect to the means and standard deviations of the *training* set.
-## Training
+## Training and performance metrics
 Training of the network continues for a predefined number of epochs, in this case the number of training epochs was set to 1000.
-After each epoch, the value of the loss function (MSE, standardised) is computed on both the training as well as on the validation set.
+After each epoch, the value of the loss function (MSE, standardised) was computed on both the training as well as on the validation set.
 Furthermore, the mean absolute error (MAE) between the target and predicted value was computed after each training epoch for the aforementioned datasets.
 The MAE can gives rough estimate of the mean error on the predicted value given by the model.
 The MAE is computed as